sudippalash/role-creator/README.md

         |
         | Provide a route name for role route.
 Example: user.roles
         | Provide a prefix name for role url.
 Example: user/roles
         | If role route use any middleware then provide it or leave empty array.
-Example: ['auth ']
+Example: ['auth']
         */

         'route_name' => 'user.roles',
         'route_prefix' => 'user/roles',
         'middleware' => [],

         /*
         |--------------------------------------------------------------------------
         | Role & Permission Name Pretty Print